Enter the mass (kg) and the velocity (m/s) into the calculator to determine the Relativistic Energy.

 How to Calculate Relativistic Energy?

-The following two example problems outline the steps and information needed in order to calculate the Relativistic Energy.
+The following two example problems outline the steps and information needed in order to calculate Relativistic Energy.

 Example Problem #1: